 - Loading external frameworks

-When loading data from client-side code, we will use REST.
-SharePoint has REST services, but there is also the Office365 Graph API we can connect to.
+When loading data from client-side code, we use REST.
+SharePoint has REST services, but there is also the Microsoft Graph

 - Working with OData Services